R2Northstar/ModdingDocs/README.rst

 The only prerequisites are python and pip.
 On Linux simply run `run.sh` in the root dir and in windows execute `run.ps1` with powershell in the root dir.
 You may need to change the Powershell execution policies in order to run the script.

 Running the script will install all dependencies required and build the docs locally.
 The local version is available at [port 8000](http://127.0.0.1:8000/).
+The server will get opened in your browser when the script finishes.
 When you change a file the server will automatically rebuild it and refresh your browser window.